mayurbhambhani/book-notes/Why We Sleep.md

 - CBT builds on good sleep-related habits called sleep hygiene supplemented with methods customized for the patient depending on the patient's lifestyle.
 - [12 tips for a good night's sleep](https://www.nia.nih.gov/health/good-nights-sleep)

+### Chapter 15: Sleep and Society

+- Number of People who are sleeping only 6hrs or less around the week and trying to catch up on the weekends are shooting up around the world.
+- But we already know from the prior parts of this book that the brain can never fully catch up on lost sleep.
+- A good night's sleep increases productivity.
+But people who trade sleep for work are praised and rewarded.
+- Under-slept employees are not only less productive, less motivated, less creative, and lazier but they are also more ethical(as their prefrontal cortex is tired their impulse control is hampered).
+- Supervisors who sleep less are short with the employees are disengaged, which results in the employees also getting disengaged.
+- Under-slept leaders seem less charismatic and under-slept employees perceive their superiors as less charismatic than they are.
+If the boss and employees both are underslept the perceived charisma of the leader is badly affected.
+- Sleeping better increases your money-making prospects due to increased performance.
+- Companies like Nike and Google realize the importance of sleep and have flexible schedules and sleep pods in the office.
+- NASA discovered that short naps of around 26 minutes and increase the performance by 34 percent.
+- Sleep loss is used as torture by military and government agencies.
+The author voiced his concerns against that.
+Sleep is a basic necessity like food and water.
+- It has been found out by research studies conducted among various schools and a lot of twin studies that kids who sleep better get more intelligent as they grow up and have better IQs.
+Hence early start times of school are a bad thing for society as a whole.
+We are stopping the kids from realizing their complete potential.
+- A study conducted in the 1960s aimed to disrupt the REM sleep of some school kids for 7 days straight found out that it only took three days for the kids to exhibit psychotic symptoms.
+In three days the kids became moody, anxious and started to hallucinate.
+Paranoia took over them and they thought that the researchers are from a secret government agency that is trying to kill them.
+- Kids sleep deprived because of early start times will be irritable, moodier, distractible, and unfocused.
+Without the info that they are sleep deprived the doctorS will diagnose them for ADHD.
+He will then prescribe Adderall/Ritalin which are high-powered addictive drugs that cause dependency and the kid is then badly affected.
+Because of these drugs, the kid's restorative sleep quality will be further affected and it will go on in a loop.
+- The benefits of late school start times are many.
+Better attendance, better academic performance, reduces behavioral and psychological issues, and decreases substance and alcohol use.
+Late start times also mean late end times, which means kids are not left alone at home while the parents are at work and hence are better monitored.
+- School bus schedules and bus unions are major hurdles in fixing this.
+Also, the need of the parents to get kids out of the house and start their work early is another such need.
+- In health care too, the budding medical professionals are required to work 30 hrs shifts and consequently, they make mistakes.
+They are a threat to themselves and their patients.
+It should be mandated that a medical professional awake for the past 16 hrs is not fit to treat/operate on patients.
+It is like letting drunk medical professionals treat patients.
+As their learning years are also impacted by this sleep deprivation and the problem becomes even worse.